-Paul says in 2 Corinthians 1:24, "Not that we lord it over your faith, but we work with you for your joy."
-As though faith and joy were almost interchangeable.
-He wrote to the Philippians (1:25) that God's purpose was for Paul to remain with them for "the advancement and joy of [their] faith."
-He commanded believers to "rejoice in the Lord" (4:6) just like the psalmist commanded, "Delight yourself in the Lord" (Psalm 37:4).
+Paul says in 2 Corinthians 1:24, “Not that we lord it over your faith, but we work with you for your joy,” as though faith and joy were almost interchangeable.
+He wrote to the Philippians that God’s purpose was for Paul to remain with them for “the advancement and joy of [their] faith” (Philippians 1:25).
+He commanded believers to “rejoice in the Lord” (Philippians 4:6) just like the psalmist commanded, “Delight yourself in the Lord” (Psalm 37:4).
 In other words, the fundamental command of grace is to be satisfied with God.

 Here’s the way God describes us in our sin, according to Jeremiah 2:12–13:

-So the essence of evil is to turn from God as the Fountain of living water and to try desperately, with every toy and relationship and job and entertainment and recreation and project and enterprise — even religious ones, to find life and satisfaction for our souls.
-That's what saving grace must rescue us from — the suicidal love affair that we have with everything but God.
+So, the essence of evil is to turn from God as the fountain of living water and to try desperately, with every toy, relationship, job, entertainment, recreation, project and enterprise — even religious ones — to find life and satisfaction for our souls.
+That’s what saving grace must rescue us from — the suicidal love affair that we have with everything but God.
 Even the definition of sin highlights the God-centeredness of saving grace.

 5. The God-centeredness of saving grace is seen in God’s raising us from spiritual death.